-Acacia Johnson is a photographer and writer from Alaska, focused on human relationships to wilderness.
+Acacia Johnson is a photographer, artist, and writer from Alaska.
 A graduate of the Rhode Island School of Design, Acacia received a Fulbright grant to Canada in 2014, to overwinter on Baffin Island .
-Since...
+Since then, she has worked extensively...

 Focus:Photographer, Photojournalist, Editor, Writer, Travel, Video Editor, Environment